openharmony/docs/en/application-dev/quick-start/start-with-js.md

 2. Add a button and bind the **onclick** method to this button.

-   On the default page, add an **&lt;input&gt;** component of the button type to accept user clicks and implement redirection to another page.
+   On the default page, add an **&lt;input&gt;** component of the button type to respond to user clicks and implement redirection to another page.
 The sample code in the **index.hml** file is shown below:

    ```html